What Is ORP in Hydrogen Water?

 They do not.

-This guide explains ORP in hydrogen water, including oxidation-reduction potential, negative ORP, dissolved molecular hydrogen, PPB, PPM, pH, testing context, and why ORP should not replace actual hydrogen concentration measurement.
+This guide explains ORP in hydrogen water, including oxidation-reduction potential, negative ORP, dissolved molecular hydrogen, PPB, PPM, pH, testing context, timing, measurement conditions, and why ORP should not replace actual hydrogen concentration measurement.

 Open Data Reference